fosslight/fosslight-guide-en/started/2_try/1_sign.md

 ## Sign Up
 ![SignUp](../images/sign_up.png)
-- If this is your first time accessing FOSSLight, register for an account.
+- If this is your first time accessing FOSSLight Hub, register for an account.